borea17/efficient_rl/README.md

 * [An Object-Oriented Representation for Efficient Reinforcement Learning](http://carlosdiuk.github.io/papers/Thesis.pdf) (C. Diuks Dissertation)
 * [An Object-Oriented Representation for Efficient Reinforcement Learning](http://carlosdiuk.github.io/papers/OORL.pdf) (Paper by C. Diuk et al.)

+Currently, only the taxi domain is implemented and tested.
+However, the algorithms are designed to be applicable to other domains as well. (see ..)

 ### TL;DR